-Our children have enjoyed many different story Bibles through the years, and we’ve put together this list of our 5 favorite story Bibles to share with you today.
+Searching for the best kids bibles can be overwhelming.
+Our children have enjoyed many different story bibles over the years, so we’ve put together this list of our favorite kids bibles to share with you today.

-My husband will admit that a few of his favorite sermon illustrations were inspired from reading story Bibles with our children!
+My pastor-husband will admit that a few of his favorite sermon illustrations were inspired from reading these bibles with our children!
 These are engaging and interesting for young and old alike.
+I’ve tried to make it easy for you by linking directly to each one’s listing details on Amazon.

 When our boys were younger, this was our family’s absolute favorite story Bible.
 The writing flows beautifully, the pictures are appealing for children, and it gives a thoughtful overview to the story of the Bible.
 It has a whimsical style that draws the whole family together to listen as it’s read aloud.
 We loved curling up together with this one as we had our evening family devotions.